 On May 18, 1996, Mayor Clough, the Board of Directors, and members of Clague Playhouse gathered for the groundbreaking ceremony for the 20’ by 70’ addition.
 The addition, dedicated on October 20, 1996, now houses our props, costumes, scene shop and a multi-purpose/dressing room.

 Recent renovations include a custom designed Box Office and lobby area due to generous donations from Vera Mang’s family, Patricia McRoberts and George & Joanne Theis.
 In the fall of 2012, donations from Patricia McRoberts, In Memory of Claudine Clinton and funds raised through raffles and our annual Barn Sale were used to purchase an electronic street sign.

-In the summer of 2016, our auditorium received a much need face lift.
+In the summer of 2016, our auditorium received a much-needed face lift.

 The 93 seats were refurbished (saving them from a landfill) – new padding and fabric, armrests refinished, new carpet installed, tech booth window and cable ports enlarged, stage floor scraped (about 1/2″ of paint!), and the interior repainted.
-We’re excited to have a fresh look to begin our 2016-17 Season!
-Various private donations and funds raised through the Barn Sale, Jewelry Heist, and Name A Seat, covered all the renovation expenses.
+Various private donations and funds raised through the Barn Sale, Jewelry Heist, and Name-A-Seat, covered all the renovation expenses.